bhagath555/Beziers_cpp/README.md

 # Beziers_cpp

-This project, mainly focusing on to exploit the preformance of CPP computation and python's easy-in-data visualization, to learn and study the spline geometrical properties.
-This repository is practical implementation of CPP knowledge I have been aquiering over the last couple of weeks.
-By this stage, I am pretty confident about my learning.
-I would like to continue develop this repository in coming days, to make it, a standard spline formulation package.
+This project mainly focused to exploit the preformance of CPP computation and python's easy-in-data visualization, to learn and study the spline geometrical properties.
+This repository is also a practical implementation of CPP knowledge that I have been aquiering over the last couple of weeks.
+I would like to continue develop this repository in coming days, and make it a standard spline package that compatible with C++ and Python via Pybind11.
 Now is the early stage of the project, as we progress through time, I hope the repository becomes mature and more functionalities will be added to it.
+If you are interested please feel free to provide suggestions and raise issues,

 ### System setup used:
 * Operating System : Windows 10
 * Package manager  : MSYS MinGW
 * Code editor      : VS Code

 I have system setup (Windows only) procedure for developing a C/C++ project in following repositories.
-Please go through it, If you would like to.
+Please go through it, If you would like.
+* [System setup]
-* Link1
+* [gtests]
-* Link2
+* [pybind11]

 To summerise this project:
 * Developed bezier curve formulation in CPP.